How to Export Bookmarks from Chrome & Import to Web Highlights

 How to Export Bookmarks in Any Other Browser

-Luckily, all browsers use the same format to export bookmarks as a HTML file.
-That’s why you can easily export and import your bookmarks across any browser.
+Luckily, all browsers use the same format to export bookmarks as an HTML file.
+That's why you can easily export and import your bookmarks across any browser.

-Here are step-by-step guides for all major browsers on how to export your bookmarks:
+Here are step-by-step guides for all remaining major browsers on how to export your bookmarks:

 How to Restore Bookmarks in Chrome